Nicolassaint/ece-webapp-saint-chopin/README.md

   ![article_delete](./Assets/article_delete.png)

   We can remove an article by clicking on the name.
+  You don't have to refresh anything to remove many.

   The source code of this feature is in [deletearticle.js](/Blog-ECE/pages/deletearticle.js)